pangeo-data/climpred/docs/source/alignment.rst

     ``alignment='same_inits'``

 Below is an example of the logic used in ``climpred`` to select initializations that verify with the given verification data over all leads.
-This type of alignment is used in [MurCSS]_.

 Here we have an initialized forecasting system with annual initializations from 1990 through 2000 and three lead years.
 We are verifying it against a product that spans 1995